CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

     When a file in Unix has 400 permissions, it translates to:
     `r-- --- ---`

     which means, only the owner can read the file.
-This is the recommended for SSH, but in case you need to overwrite the file, you will need to give also write permissions: `chmod 600 ~/.ssh/keyname.pem`.
+This is the recommended value for SSH, but in case you need to overwrite the file, you will need to give also write permissions: `chmod 600 ~/.ssh/keyname.pem`.

 Before using the newly created key, you should protect it with a passphrase: